gontract/gontract/README.md

 This project provides a golang module to enable writing golang code in a design-by-contract-like fashion.

-Lets look at what Design by Contract is and how it applies to golang.
+Let's look at what Design by Contract is and how it applies to golang.

 # Design by Contract